SailaNamai/mira/README.md

 ### Give control of Tasmota smart plugs
 - Enter name and IP in the web frontend.

-### Control music
+### Control media (music, video, anything that VLC plays).
-  - Dynamically plays any playlist that Clementine can open.
+  - Dynamically plays any playlist with VLC.
   - I still buy music, preferably directly from the artist: So, no Spotify support from me.
+  - Plays .m3u8 (TV streams etc. as long as your VLC can play them (possibly geolocated))

 ### Use for shopping and to-do list
 ![demo_list.jpg](static/readme/demo_list.jpg)